sblanck/smagexp/README.md

 GSM80477 	series of 4 normals		GSM80477 OSCE-9N Series of 4 Normals

 ```
+.cond file is a text file, containing 3 columns, summarizing the conditions of the experiment.

 #### Data from affymetrix .CEL files
 SMAGEXP handles affymetrix .CEL files. .CEL files have to be normalized with QCnormalization tool.
 This tool normalizes data and allows the user to check quality.